Nikaoto/creq/README.md

 ## License

-The dynamic libraries in `example/clibs` belong to their respective owners and are only here as an illustrative example, everything else is MIT licensed.
+The dynamic libraries in `example/clibs` belong to their respective owners and are only here as an illustrative example.
+Everything else is MIT licensed.